m1rp/11ty-blog/src/posts/url-shortener.md

 DB_ENDPOINT=mongo.endpoint
 ```

-You might want something catchier, but you'll need to add this URL as a custom domain to you heroku application. you might have already purchased a domain that you can add here.
-I had to be a bit more "creative", I have a domain already registered to my blog that is hosted with [Netlify](https://www.netlify.com/), I needed to add a new DNS record entry linked to my heroku app and also add that domain in Heroku.
+You might want something catchier, but you'll need to add this URL as a custom domain to you Heroku application. you might have already purchased a domain that you can add here.
+I had to be a bit more "creative", I have a domain already registered to my blog that is hosted with [Netlify](https://www.netlify.com/), I needed to add a new DNS record entry linked to my Heroku app and also add that domain in Heroku.
 I'm not an expert on this stuff, but [Heroku's Documentation](https://devcenter.heroku.com/articles/custom-domains) is pretty solid!

-One issue you'll run into is with SSL certificates, I have not yet figured out a free way of getting these generated and applied to heroku.
-But this problem is automatically solved by upgrading your Dyno.
+One issue you'll run into is with SSL certificates, I have not yet figured out a free way of getting these generated and applied to Heroku.

 ## Wrapping up

-I spent as much time writting this app as I did writting ABOUT it.
+I spent as much time writing this app as I did writing ABOUT it.
 But I've really enjoyed the whole process.
 Being able to mess about with something like this has been fun, I've learnt quite a bit, and being able to create and launch a service is really rewarding.
 The whole process has also prevented some burnout which is the biggest benefit.

 If I were doing this again, I'd ditch TypeScript.
 For such a small app, in my opinion, there's nearly no benefit.
 I'd have much quicker to get something up and running if I hadn't wasted half a day remembering to install types and figuring out that a response in express has a `express.Application.Response` type.
-I felt like i was spending a lot of time just fighting the TypeScript compiler when I could have been writting code.
+I felt like i was spending a lot of time just fighting the TypeScript compiler when I could have been writing code.

-I also re-discovered that Express is very minimal and un-opinionated, which is fine for my use case, but it does leave me feeling a bit lost when starting something from scratch (like: where do I put my routes? should I have controlers? what's a controller?
+I also re-discovered that Express is very minimal and un-opinionated, which is fine for my use case, but it does leave me feeling a bit lost when starting something from scratch (like: where do I put my routes? should I have controllers? what's a controller?
 Do I actually know what I'm doing? help).

-Anyway, this post is getting way too long.
-I hope you've enjoyed reading it and hopefully you learned something too!
+Anyway, I hope you've enjoyed reading it and hopefully you learned something too!